-Freedom Through Science - A guide to Using Art.
-11.073 to attack convictions based on the junk science
+Freedom Through Science - A Guide to Using Art.
+11.073 to Attack Convictions Based on Junk Science

-Every year thousands of people are based on the use of "junk science".
-Sometimes the science is not valid - such as arson and shaken baby cases.
+Every year thousands of people are convicted based on the use of "junk science".
+Sometimes the science is not valid - such as can be seen in arson and shaken baby cases.
 Other times the science is valid, but it is not properly applied, such as when a lab analyst doesn't properly test a drug exhibit.
-Every week we see headlines where some forensic problem has been idetnified.
-Some of the more recent headlines include:
+Every week we see headlines where some forensic problem has been identified.
+Some examples of real headlines include:

 - Austin DWI trial stymied by complaints of dirty blood draw room